 - 1. Whose responsibility is it to get my child to school? - 2.
 Who is eligible for free travel assistance? - 3.
 Who is eligible for travel assistance with a charge applied? - 4.
 What is deemed as a 'nearest qualifying' school? - 5.
 What is compulsory school age? - 6.
-What is a suitable school? - 7.
-What else do you consider when looking at eligibility? - 8.
-What if my child lives at two addresses?
+What else do you consider when looking at eligibility?